zbmed-semtec/doc2vec-doc-relevance/README.md

 ```
 python3 -m venv .venv
 source .venv/bin/activate   # On Windows, use '.venv\Scripts\activate'

+#If you have any difficulties to activate the env on Windows, try below commands:
+'.venv\Scripts\activate.ps1'  # PowerShell
+'.venv\Scripts\activate.bat'  # Command prompt
 ```

 To confirm if the virtual environment is activated and check the location of yourPython interpreter, run the following command: